Tongva: Toponymy

-From the Spanish colonial period, Tongva place names have been absorbed into general use in Southern California.
+Since the Spanish colonial period, Tongva place names have been widely adopted in Southern California.
 Examples include Pacoima, Tujunga, Topanga, Rancho Cucamonga, Azusa (Azucsagna), and Cahuenga Pass.

-Sacred sites that have not been totally demolished, destroyed, or built over include Puvunga, Kuruvungna Springs, and Eagle Rock.
+Sacred sites that have not been demolished, destroyed, or built over include Puvunga, Kuruvungna Springs, and Eagle Rock.

-In other cases, toponyms or places have been recently named to honor the Indigenous peoples.
+In other cases, toponyms or place names have been recently designated to honor Indigenous peoples.
 The Gabrielino Trail is a 28 mi path through the Angeles National Forest, created and named in 1970.

 A 2,656 ft summit in the Verdugo Mountains, in Glendale, was named Tongva Peak in 2002, following a proposal by Richard Toyon.

 Tongva Park is a 6.2 acre park in Santa Monica, California.
 The park is located just south of Colorado Avenue, between Ocean Avenue and Main Street.
 The park includes an amphitheater, playground, garden, fountains, picnic areas, and restrooms.
 The park was dedicated on October 13, 2013.

 Notable people

 Contemporary Tongva people are listed under their specific groups.